MC-LARC/MC-LARC.github.io/md_files/8f2ea7aa.md

     <h2>MC-LARC options</h2>

     <ul>
-        <li>To make the output, you have to...copy the pattern in the 3x3 grid to directly adjacent blocks in the 9x9 grid, creating a checkerboard pattern.
-Alternate the pattern between the original input and the empty space.</li>
+        <li>To make the output, you have to... imagine the original pattern is a 3x3 grid.
+What you need to do is shift the pattern in the 3x3 to the 6x6 grid.
+So you have 4 3x3 grid inside of the bigger grid (Top left, top right, bottom left, bottom right).
+For example if the input pattern is a triangle, you would only copy this to the bottom left, middle and top right grid.</li>
         <p></p>

-        <li>To make the output, you have to...divide the original pattern diagonally and place each half separately on the 9x9 grid.
-One half should be placed at the top right corner and the other at the bottom left corner.</li>
+        <li>To make the output, you have to... imagine the original pattern is a 4x4 grid.
+What you need to do is mirror the pattern in the 4x4 to the 8x8 grid.
+So you have 4 4x4 grid inside of the bigger grid (Top left, top right, bottom left, bottom right).
+For example if the input pattern is a curved line, you would only copy this to the top left, middle right and bottom right grid.</li>
         <p></p>

-        <li>To make the output, you have to...transform the original pattern into a 3x3 grid and then overlap it onto the 9x9 grid.
-The new arranged pattern is then distributed evenly across the entire area of the larger grid.</li>
+        <li>To make the output, you have to... imagine the original pattern is a 2x2 grid.
+What you need to do is copy the pattern in the 2x2 to the 6x6 grid.
+So you have 9 2x2 grid inside of the bigger grid (Top left, top middle, top right, middle left, middle, middle right, bottom left, bottom middle, bottom right).
+For example if the input pattern is a square, you would only copy this across the entire grid.</li>
         <p></p>

-        <li>To make the output, you have to...rotate the 3x3 pattern before copying it onto the 9x9 grid.
-The rotation should be done clockwise by 90 degrees for each subsequent placement.</li>
-        <p></p>

         <li>To make the output, you have to...imagine the original pattern is a 3x3 grid.
 What you need to do is copy the pattern in the 3x3 to the 9x9 grid.
 So you have 9 3x3 grid inside of the bigger grid(Top left, top middle, top right, middle left, middle, middle right, bottom left, bottom middle, bottom right).
 For example if the input pattern is a l shape you would only copy this to the top middle, middle and bottom middle grid.</li>
+        <p></p>

+        <li>To make the output, you have to... imagine the original pattern is a 3x3 grid.
+What you need to do is rearrange the pattern in the 3x3 to the 6x6 grid.
+So you have 4 3x3 grid inside of the bigger grid (Top left, top right, bottom left, bottom right).
+For example if the input pattern is a straight line, you would only copy this to the top middle, middle and bottom middle grid.</li>
     </ul>
 </div>